Governance

 Conservation of water resources

-The water used at the Taiheiyo Cement Group's cement plants is not a raw material for cement products, but is mainly used for cooling plant equipment and, as a result, it evaporates.
-We are working to reduce the impact on water areas by recycling all water used in our plants, except for household wastewater, and we are analyzing water resource risks at our cement plants using the WRF*3.
+The water used at the Taiheiyo Cement Group's cement plants is not a raw material for cement products, but is mainly used for cooling plant equipment and evaporates.
+We are working to reduce the impact on water areas by recycling all water used in our plants (except for household wastewater), and we are analyzing water risks at our cement plants using the WRF*4.
 In addition, we are conserving water sources by managing water resources based on the GCCA guidelines.

 Indicators and Targets

 We have positioned proactive efforts toward natural resources capital, such as the conservation and recovery of water resources and biodiversity, as an important management challenge in our environmental management policy, and we are conducting impact assessments and management in our business activities with the aim of achieving a nature-positive society.
-In the future, based on the recommendations of the TNFD, we aim to improve the accuracy of our analysis methods and review the scope of our assessment and priority areas.
+In the future, based on the recommendations of the TNFD, we aim to improve the accuracy of our assessment scope, review of priority areas, and analysis methods.
 We will also examine the indicators and targets to be managed based on the results of the assessment of the impact of our business activities.